Foods That Support Nerve Health: What to Eat for Nerve Damage

 5. Pumpkin seeds

 Potassium and magnesium play an essential role in nerve conduction and functioning.
 Pumpkin seeds are rich in potassium and magnesium.
 Thus, it is needless to say that a regular dose of pumpkin seeds in your diet plan can improve your nerve health.
-These micronutrients have the power to calm down your excited (damaged) nerves and strengthen them.
+These micronutrients can calm and strengthen your excited (damaged) nerves.

 Pumpkin seeds are often roasted and seasoned.
-You may have them as an evening snack or just as a topping on your salad.
+You may have them as an evening snack or a topping on your salad.

 6. Flaxseed

-Flaxseeds have become popular in the last decades due to their health benefits.
-They contain a large variety of amino acids, most importantly, omega-3 fatty acids.
-Therefore, regular consumption of a little flaxseed can ease your damaged nerves and help them to recover.
+Flaxseeds have gained popularity in recent decades due to their health benefits.
+They contain many amino acids, most importantly, omega-3 fatty acids.
+Therefore, regular consumption of a bit of flaxseed can ease your damaged nerves and help them to recover.
 Moreover, it contains potassium and magnesium, which helps in nerve creation and quick healing.

-You may use the grounded form of flaxseed as a seasoning to your salad.
+You may use the grounded flaxseed as a seasoning for your salad.
 This is an easy way to include this plant-based food into your diet.

 7. Chia seeds

-Just like flaxseed, chia seeds have become people’s favorite for their health benefits.
+Like flaxseeds, chia seeds have become a favorite for many due to their health benefits.
 It has been adopted as a breakfast food for many.
 Chia seeds are rich in potassium and omega-3 fatty acids.
 Therefore, it potentially helps in healing damaged nerves.

-As chia seeds do not have a flavor of their own, you can blend it into any food or smoothie.
-However, if you experience low blood pressure, it is advisable to avoid daily consumption of chia seeds.
+Chia seeds do not have a flavor so you can blend them into any food or smoothie.
+However, if you experience low blood pressure, avoiding daily consumption of chia seeds is advisable.

 8. Walnuts

 Walnuts are a popular source of omega-3 fatty acids.
 Omega-3 fatty acids repair the myelin sheath and thus promote the faster recovery of the damaged nerves.
 In addition, walnuts are rich in antioxidants that help in reducing inflammation.
-In short, you should include walnuts in your diet plan to get relief from the numbness or prickling due to damaged nerves.
+In short, you should include walnuts in your diet plan to relieve the numbness or prickling due to damaged nerves.

-You can eat 3 or more ounces of walnuts daily to notice the difference in just two weeks.
+You can eat three or more ounces of walnuts daily to notice the difference in two weeks.

 9. Legumes

-The legume family has a wide range of variety that helps in the recovery of the damaged nerves.
+The legume family has a wide range of variety that helps recover damaged nerves.
 Green peas and beans have high vitamin content, specifically vitamins B1 and B12.
 These vitamin complexes have significant roles in nerve health.

 Don’t be surprised if your doctor may prescribe you vitamin supplements.
-Vitamins, especially vitamin B complex, are essential for healing nerve damages.
-But if you can, try to incorporate legumes as one-fourth of your lunch meal.
+Vitamins, especially vitamin B complex, are essential for healing nerve damage.
+But if you can, incorporate legumes as one-fourth of your lunch meal.

 10. Soybeans

 Soybeans serve as a great source of micronutrients that benefit the human body.
-It has a considerable amount of iron and calcium essential for the proper functioning of our body.
-Moreover, soybean can be a boon for you if you are looking for ways to relieve yourself from neuropathic pain.
+It has a considerable amount of iron and calcium, which are essential for the proper functioning of our body.
+Moreover, soybeans can be a boon for you if you seek ways to relieve yourself from neuropathic pain.

 Soybeans are rich in vitamin B2, which plays a significant role in healing damaged nerves.
 Therefore, do not forget to include soybeans while planning your meals.